What’s it really like to work at Goodway Group?

-My initial role was solely ad operations-focused but that expanded to involve client communication as I transitioned to a campaign operations manager this year.
+My initial role was solely ad operations-focused but that expanded to involve client communication as I transitioned to a principal campaign operations manager this year.
 In each of these roles, I turned to mentors at Goodway Group who provided me not only with an opportunity but also the tools and advice to be successful.
 They fueled my passion for digital media and industry discovery.
 Beyond growing professionally, being surrounded by so many talented and knowledgeable individuals enabled me to develop many close relationships and really connect with our family culture.

 What do you wish people knew about goodway group?